syncfusion-content/xamarin-docs/Xamarin/SfTabView/Selection-Changed.md

 # Selection Changed

-When selection changed due to swiping or by dynamically setting the `SelectedIndex` property of `SfTabView`, there is an event available in tab view control to get notified for the change.
+The `SelectionChanged` event is used to notify when the selection is changed by swiping or dynamically setting the `SelectedIndex` property of `SfTabView`.

 {% tabs %}